Corrections Officer, Northland Region Corrections Facility at Ara Poutama Aotearoa (Department of Corrections), Northland (Te Tai Tokerau)

-Ara Poutama Aotearoa is a name that has been gifted to us and conveys the responsibility for those in our care to reach their potential and our commitment to improving the oranga and safety of the people, whānau, and that of the communities we serve.
+Ara Poutama Aotearoa is a name that has been gifted to us and is our commitment to improving the oranga and safety of the people, whānau, and that of the communities we serve across the motu.

 We currently have full time permanent positions available at Northland Region Corrections Facility (NRCF).

 Northland Region Corrections Facility (NRCF) is nestled in the heart of Te Tai Tokerau.
 On the whenua of Ngati Rangi, NRCF has been operating since it's establishment in 2005.
 The site is a temporary home for the up to 489 men.
 NRCF is a site with a strong passion for Rehabilitation and Reintegration, as well as with a strong focus on arts, including whakairo.
 Established as a facility it seeks to transform the approach towards caring for prisoners via the Hokai Rangi strategy, and the Maori Pathways project.
 This project seeks to establish a strong kaupapa Maori approach to the work that NRCF undertakes, whilst ensuring a strong focus on risk management and staff safety.